esaul314/norn-cms/README.md

 offering an easy on the eye, easy to install turnkey solution that would run out of the box on almost any modern server configuration.

-This "one web app fits all server configurations" approach, while successful, overlooks a growing area of resource constrained setups such as embedded devices and VPS.
+This "one-web-app-fits-all-server-configurations" approach, while successful, overlooks a growing area of resource constrained setups such as embedded devices and VPS.
 NornCMS is **not device-agnostic**, and that is where it gets its edge.